-The BSA Class A uniform is the expected uniform for retreat ceremonies.
+The BSA field uniform (class A) is the expected uniform for retreat ceremonies.
 At other times, we encourage campers to wear an activity uniform including Scout shorts, Scout belt, and a casual shirt or T-shirt with a Scouting theme.
 Shirts that promote alcohol, tobacco, or are otherwise inconsistent with Scouting values are not allowed.
 Note that appropriate uniforms are a criterion for the Honor Unit Award.